ashokkmt/lfs-automation/SCRIPTS.md

 ## 6. `insidechroot*.sh`

-Each _insisderoot*.sh_ file is configured to compile different chatpers in order and separately.
+Each _insisderoot*.sh_ file is configured to compile different chapters in order and separately.
 If you want to change order, check these file.
-They designed to run only inside change root environment or Host B's root environment.
+They are designed to run only inside changed root environment or Host B's root environment.

 ---